WellMate Fiberglass Water Tanks

 - Flush the new tank by allowing water to flow through three or four pump cycles.
 If the taste continues, you should probably have the source water tested.

-- Can I use chlorinated water with my WellMate tank?
+- Can I use chlorinated water with my Wellmate tank?

 - Of course.
-WellMate tanks are designed in the knowledge that chlorine is often used to periodically treat a well.
+Wellmate tanks are designed in the knowledge that chlorine is often used to periodically treat a well.

 - What is a cycle?